Leonard Skinner's Simple Man, and that can only mean one thing on this radio program, all things self-proclaimed simple man.

 His son got to continue on a board, Burisma.

-He admits in his own words he had no experience in energy, oil in any way, shape, manner or form.
+He admits in his own words, he had no experience in energy, oil, in any way, shape, manner, or form.

 I'm not sure what he offered Burisma.

-And and sure enough, this is a time that he admits that he was addicted to drugs, hard drugs, crack cocaine.
+And sure enough, this is a time that he admits that he was addicted to drugs, hard drugs, crack cocaine.

 The same with CEFC.